tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 NAME                                 TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)   AGE service/gatekeeper-webhook-service   ClusterIP   10.96.212.9   <none>        443/TCP   65m
 ```

+These two deployments create the pods that run the Gatekeeper controllers.

+- **gatekeeper-controller-manager** implements the webhooks that the Kubernetes API will call for validation and mutation
+- **gatekeeper-audit** checks for policy compliance on objects that already exist in the cluster

 And also see these new customer resource definitions that have been created in the cluster:
 ```